-Students at Le Wagon have access to comprehensive career services, such as 1:1 coaching, tech talks, and assistance with job materials and Github.
-Le Wagon offers students access to their extensive hiring network, and organizes regular recruiting events for students to participate in.
-Graduates will have lifetime access to Le Wagon’s learning platform.
+Students are supported by a recognized teaching method and a student-centric approach.
+Students at Le Wagon have access to comprehensive career services, such as 1:1 coaching, tech talks, and assistance with job materials and GitHub.

 Le Wagon offers various scholarships and financing options, such as installment plans, Income Share Agreements, public funding, and more.